AlphaleafTech/corejavareview/instructions/part_2_instructions.md

 ## 📑`fixArrayCode`

 When you run the following code, you will get programming error.
-Please make a necessary code change to so that extracting the last item will succeed.
+Please make a necessary code change so that extracting the last item from `fruits` array will succeed.

-Faulty Code:
+**Faulty Code:**
 ```java
 public void fixArrayCode() {
     //                   1         2         3        4         5